AT RAVENS NEST NATURE SANCTUARY

 - Breeding Frogs and Toads

-- Coues Whitetail and Mule Deer give birth
+- Coues White-taiedl and Mule Deer fawning

 - Peak Autumn Bird migration in August and September

-Cooler temperatures, migrating birds aplenty, including the influx of some wintering species, blooming members of the Aster family, Fall colors on a variety of deciduous trees, and peak abundance of Wild Edible Plants in our harvest season.
-November is often often our driest or second-driest month and can experience rather large temperature swings.
+Cooler temperatures, migrating birds aplenty – including an influx of some wintering species, blooming members of the Aster family, Fall colors on a variety of deciduous trees, and peak abundance of Wild Edible Plants in our harvest season all are hallmarks of our Sky Islands Autumn.

 November is often our driest or second-driest month and can experience rather large temperature swings.
 Early November daytime temperatures usually settle between the high 70‘s -low 80’s, while nights range from the mid 40’s – mid 50’s.
 Thanksgiving temperatures are in the low 70’s, while nights range from the low to mid 40’s.
-December is often our coolest month and along with November can experience rather large temperature swings.

 Autumn highlights include: